-If you want a loved one to act on your behalf in the event you become incapacitated, a durable power of attorney is a legal document that grants power to someone else to make decisions for you.
-We do not provide power of attorney forms, but an attorney can draft one, or you can purchase a fillable form.
-Let us know if you no longer manage your financial affairs and have given someone the legal authority to make decisions or inquiries related to your CalSTRS account and benefits.
+If you want a loved one to act on your behalf in the event you become incapacitated, a durable power of attorney is a legal document that grants power to someone else to make decisions for you during your lifetime.
+We do not provide power of attorney forms, but an attorney can draft one, or you can purchase a fillable form for the state or country where you live in.
+Let us know if you no longer manage your financial affairs and have given someone the legal authority to make decisions or inquiries related to your CalSTRS account and benefits during your lifetime.

-We cannot provide legal advice or assistance in the preparation of a durable power of attorney, but you can call us at 800-228-5453 if you have general questions related to power of attorney or how to submit such a document.
+We cannot provide legal advice or assistance in the preparation of a durable power of attorney, but you can call us at 800-228-5453 if you have general questions related to a power of attorney or how to submit such a document.